 Four years later it has lived up to its founding ambition, establishing itself as a force to improve cardiovascular health in dozens of countries and a leader in combating and preventing epidemics, highlighted by its extraordinary response to COVID-19.

-I am pleased to share a new milestone for Vital Strategies: As the Resolve to Save Lives initiative enters its last year of its first five-year funding cycle, Tom and I have jointly decided that the initiative is ready to become its own nonprofit organization and will become fully independent by June 2022.
+I am pleased to share a new milestone for Vital Strategies: As the Resolve to Save Lives initiative enters its last year of its first five-year funding cycle, Tom and I have jointly decided that the initiative is ready to become its own nonprofit organization and will become fully independent as of April 1, 2022.

 This is the evolution of an extraordinary partnership that has far exceeded what Tom and I imagined back in 2017.
 I am proud Vital Strategies has been an invaluable home for the initiative’s incubation and path to independence.
 And we will continue to incubate fruitful collaborations and partnerships that make an impact on today’s leading health challenges.

 Over the past year, as people’s lives, health systems and economies were upended by COVID-19, Vital Strategies showed incredible agility by pivoting rapidly across our divisions to meet the challenge of addressing this unprecedented pandemic.
 We championed science and evidence in the face of rumor and misinformation.
 We supported countries responding to COVID-19, strengthened the response of dozens of cities through our Partnership for Healthy Cities network, issued playbooks and campaigns on best practice control measures, including masking, and issued guidance on protecting people most at risk.